fgahr/termchan/README.md

 # TODOs

-- Read configuration options from the database
-- Reloading the board list or colors from the db when receiving, say, SIGHUP
 - Enable banning of users (requires re-enabling tracking of IP addresses, should probably mention that in the welcome message)